ActiveState/blog-posts/upgrading-to-5.24.md

 ### Hash Randomization

-The order of the items returned by `keys`, `values`, and `each` was randomized starting in 5.18.
+The order of the items returned by `keys`, `values`, and `each` was randomized for each call starting in 5.18.
 This makes Perl hashes more robust against algorithmic complexity attacks, which can be used to cause a denial of service.

 Note that we'll cover this again later in the section on what you need to watch out for!